 How Can You Eliminate the Smell of Chlorine?

 Based on how much you’re in the pool, good luck!

 For those individuals who swim constantly, the smell tends to linger even after you shower.
-Certain products such as SwimSpray Chlorine Removal can help to remove the smell though.
+Certain products such as TRISWIM Body Wash or TRIHARD Body Wash are specific for chlorine removal can help to remove the smell though.